MrStealurCar/Jamming/README.md

 This App was deployed using Netlify: https://wejammmin.netlify.app/#

 - **Note:** The App is still in development mode, which means only authorized users can search for songs, and create playlists.
-If you would like to use this App please send me your name, and the email you used to sign up for Spotify
+If you would like to use this App please send me your name, and the email you used to sign up for Spotify.

 ### Contributors